emn178/markdown/README.md

 ### Code Blocks
 Pre-formatted code blocks are used for writing about programming or markup source code.
 Rather than forming normal paragraphs, the lines of a code block are interpreted literally.
 Markdown wraps a code block in both `<pre>` and `<code>` tags.

-To produce a code block in Markdown, simply indent every line of the block by at least 4 spaces or 1 tab.
+To produce a code block in Markdown, simply indent every line of the block by at least **4 spaces or 1 tab**.
 For example, given this input:

 Code: